milancurcic/milancurcic.github.io/index.md

 but you can ask me anything.
-I'm interested in computer science, weather and ocean prediction, cloud computing, entrepreneurship in science, remote work and work-life balance.
+I'm interested in computer science, weather and ocean prediction, cloud computing, entrepreneurship in science, remote work and work-life harmony.
 I answer all emails and would love to hear from you.